Minter blockchain

 }

-- Symbol - Symbol of a coin
+- Symbol - ticker Symbol of a coin/token;

-- NewOwner - Address
+- NewOwner - address of the new owner.

 Type: 0x12